waste-of-kindergarten/xpython37-v0.1/python/Doc/library/asyncio-task.rst

 Waiting Primitives
 ==================

-.. coroutinefunction:: wait(aws, *, loop=None, timeout=None,\
+.. coroutinefunction:: wait(aws, \*, loop=None, timeout=None,\
                             return_when=ALL_COMPLETED)

-   Run :ref:`awaitable objects <asyncio-awaitables>` in the *aws* iterable concurrently and block until the condition specified by *return_when*.
+   Run :ref:`awaitable objects <asyncio-awaitables>` in the *aws* set concurrently and block until the condition specified by *return_when*.

-   The *aws* iterable must not be empty.
+   If any awaitable in *aws* is a coroutine, it is automatically scheduled as a Task.
+Passing coroutines objects to ``wait()`` directly is deprecated as it leads to :ref:`confusing behavior <asyncio_example_wait_coroutine>`.

    Returns two sets of Tasks/Futures: ``(done, pending)``.

    Usage::

         done, pending = await asyncio.wait(aws)

+   The *loop* argument is deprecated and scheduled for removal in Python 3.10.

    *timeout* (a float or int), if specified, can be used to control the maximum number of seconds to wait before returning.